Simonton, D. K. (2002).

 One of the oldest research topics in psychological science is the

-relation between age and achievement, so it is reasonable to ask about
+relation between age and achievement, so it is reasonable to ask about the

-the nature of this relation for great psychologists.
+nature of this relation for great psychologists.
 I specifically examine

-the typical career trajectory in output, discuss the relation between quantity
+the typical career trajectory in output, discuss the relation between

-in career development.
+individual differences in career development.

 Chapter 5.
 The Creative Product in Psychology (notes)

-This treatment of output and impact concludes by switching the unit
+This treatment of output and impact concludes by switching the unit of

-of analysis from psychologists to the products on which their reputations
+analysis from psychologists to the products on which their reputations

 rest.
 I begin by reviewing what we have learned about highly successful